New icons in NCERT books: Bajirao to Maharana Pratap

 The NCERT has made 1,334 changes, which include additions, corrections and data update, in its 182 textbooks.
 Of these, the maximum changes (573) have been made to Science books, followed by Social Science (316) and Sanskrit textbooks (163).

-(Tomorrow: NCERT tones down political commentary in textbooks)
+Also Read: NCERT tones down political commentary in textbooks

 Other changes & additions